MicrosoftDocs/Viva/Viva/learning/configure-successfactors-content-source.md

 ## Manage Permissions for SAP SuccessFactors

 You can synchronize Permissions applied using assignment profile on courses in SuccessFactors within Viva Learning application.
-If a user is restricted to a certain course in SuccessFactors, then he will not be able to view, search or consume the same course within Viva Learning.
+If a user is restricted to a certain course in SuccessFactors, then that user will not be able to view, search or consume the same course within Viva Learning.
 This is a one-way sync from SuccessFactors into Viva Learning.

 ### Pre-requisites for catalog permissions sync